-Violations of the U.S. Anti-Kickback Statute may result in civil monetary penalties up to \$102,522 (in 2019) for each violation, plus up to three times the remuneration involved.
-Violations can also result in criminal penalties, including criminal fines of up to \$100,000 and imprisonment of up to 10 years.
+Violations of the U.S. Anti-Kickback Statute may result in civil monetary penalties and can also result in criminal penalties, including criminal fines and imprisonment.
 In addition, violations can result in exclusion from participation in government healthcare programs, including Medicare and Medicaid.
 Government authorities may contend that we are liable under the U.S. Anti-Kickback Statute because of the intentions or actions of the parties with whom we do business, if we acted with deliberate ignorance or reckless disregard.
 The majority of states also have anti-kickback laws that establish similar prohibitions, and in some cases, may apply more broadly.

-The U.S. civil False Claims Act prohibits, among other things, any person or entity from knowingly presenting, or causing to be presented, a false or fraudulent claim for payment or approval to the federal government or knowingly making, using or causing to be made or used a false record or statement material to a false or fraudulent claim to the federal government.
+The U.S. False Claims Act prohibits, among other things, any person or entity from knowingly presenting, or causing to be presented, a false or fraudulent claim for payment or approval to the federal government or knowingly making, using or causing to be made or used a false record or statement material to a false or fraudulent claim to the federal government.
 A claim includes "any request or demand" for money or property presented to the U.S. government.
 The federal civil False Claims Act also applies to false submissions that cause the government to be paid less than the amount to which it is entitled.
 Intent to deceive is not required to establish liability under the civil federal civil False Claims Act, if a person acts with deliberate ignorance or reckless disregard.